x29a/nec_terrain_root/terroot/README.md

 /!\ YOU HAVE BEEN WARNED /!\

-Also, this app relies on a special partition layout for step 4 and 5 so be sure your /data/local/tmp/backup/TS_partition_layout.txt (TS being a timestamp from when the backup was taken) looks EXACTLY like this
+Also, this app relies on a special partition layout for step 4 and 5 so be sure your /data/local/tmp/backup/TIMESTAMP_partition_layout.txt (TIMESTAMP being a timestamp from when the backup was taken) looks EXACTLY like this

 ```
 Model: MMC M8G2FB (sd/mmc)